-Sanofi Genzyme has two Humanitarian Programs, which provide support to patients with five different lysosomal storage disorders (LSDs), a group of rare genetic conditions caused by enzyme deficiencies, as well as patients with hemophilia, a rare genetic disorder in which a person’s blood does not clot normally.
+Sanofi has two Humanitarian Programs, which provide support to patients with five different lysosomal storage disorders (LSDs), a group of rare genetic conditions caused by enzyme deficiencies, as well as patients with hemophilia, a rare genetic disorder in which a person’s blood does not clot normally.

 Throughout this month, we’ll be sharing stories of patients around the world who receive this support and who inspire Sanofi’s employees around the world.

-Sanofi Genzyme’s vision is to help transform the way hemophilia care is delivered in the developing world, where the vast majority of people with hemophilia have limited or no access to diagnosis and treatment.
+Sanofi’s vision is to help transform the way hemophilia care is delivered in the developing world, where the vast majority of people with hemophilia have limited or no access to diagnosis and treatment.

-In just four years since shipments began in 2015, we have touched the lives of more than 16,500 people in 40 developing countries, treated almost 117,000 acute bleeds, and enabled over 1,800 surgeries through the WFH.
+Since shipments to the World Federation of Hemophilia began in 2015, we have touched the lives of more than 17,300 people in 45 developing countries, treated over 198,000 acute bleeds, and enabled over 2,900 surgeries through the WFH Humanitarian Aid Program.

 These donations have been life changing for patients and their families.
 Here are two of their stories: